AesenV/LibShapeDraw/README.md

 [github.com/AesenV/LibShapeDraw-1.7](https://github.com/AesenV/LibShapeDraw-1.7).
 Anyone is free to open an issue.

-If you're more the type for live support, ping aesen on the FreeNode IRC, or join the #augment channel there.
+If you're more the type for live support, ping aesen on the [EsperNet](http://esper.net) IRC, or join the #augment channel there.